 visitor experience

 When you’ve got the words just right, you want to make sure visitors’ physical experience doesn’t let you down.
-Through my experience at the V&A and based on visitor surveys and accessibility research, I can advise on best practice for:
+Based on visitor surveys, accessibility research and my experience at the V&A, I can advise on best practice for:

 • The graphic design of your interpretation to ensure legibility in terms of typeface, point size and colour contrast.

-• The 3D design of your gallery text such as height datums and angles of panels and labels, taking into account your target audience to make your interpretation as accessible as possible (i.e. if your text is aimed at little ones, let’s hang it lower!) and making sure labels are located in a logical place so visitors can easily connect them to relevant objects.
+• The 3D design of your gallery text such as height datums and angles of panels and labels, taking into account your target audience to make your interpretation as accessible as possible and making sure labels are located in a logical place so visitors can easily connect them to relevant objects.